Hellboy (2004 film): Plot

-Sixty years later, the eternally youthful Kroenen and Haupstein resurrect Rasputin.
-FBI agent John Myers is transferred to the Bureau for Paranormal Research and Defense (BPRD) at the request of Bruttenholm, where he meets the adult Hellboy and a psychic, amphibious humanoid named Abe Sapien.
-Hellboy is sent to investigate an incident at a museum and battles a creature named Samael.
-After defeating it, Hellboy visits former BPRD member Liz Sherman at a mental hospital that she committed herself to due to her unstable pyrokinetic abilities.
-Abe learns that Samael was resurrected by Rasputin, who has imbued Samael with the power to reincarnate and split his essence, causing two of the creature's eggs to hatch and mature each time one dies.
-Abe also learns that Bruttenholm is dying.
+Sixty years later, the eternally youthful Haupstein and Kroenen resurrect Rasputin.
+Meanwhile, FBI agent John Myers is transferred to the Bureau for Paranormal Research and Defense (BPRD) at Broom's request and assigned to assist the adult Hellboy and an amphibious psychic humanoid named Abraham "Abe" Sapien before the BPRD are sent to investigate an incident at a museum, where Hellboy battles a creature called Samael.
+After defeating it, Hellboy visits former BPRD member Liz Sherman at a mental hospital, which she committed herself to due to her unstable pyrokinetic abilities.
+Concurrently, Abe learns that Samael was resurrected by Rasputin, who imbued it with the power to lay eggs that allow it to reincarnate and split its essence every time it dies.